RobertOpitz/shinyRrisk/README.md

 ```console
 Rscript shinyRrisk.R
 ```
 If your R does not have all of the necessary packages needed for shinyRrisk, they will be downloaded and installed by shinyRrisk.
-You may call `shinyRrisk.R` twice using `Rscript`.
+Tehn, you may call `shinyRrisk.R` twice using `Rscript`.

 ## Starting shinyRrisk with RStudio